 The broad popularity of Bill Clinton and third party challenges by Ross Perot (and later his Reform Party) had proven difficult for the Republican Party to overcome in Presidential elections.
 However, Clinton’s record of sexual harassment had led to numerous scandals that had enabled the Republican Party to do well in mid-term elections.

-The bungled law enforcement operation at the Branch Davidian compound in Waco Texas in 1993 led to the deaths 76 people (including 25 children).
-Among many right wing communities the event was perceived as a military assault on gun-owning Christians by the Federal Government rather than a symptom of the systemic over use of lethal force by law enforcement groups in the USA.
+The bungled law enforcement operation at the Branch Davidian compound in Waco Texas in 1993 led to the deaths of 76 people (including 25 children).
+Among many right-wing communities, the event was perceived as a military assault on gun-owning Christians by the Federal Government rather than a symptom of the systemic overuse of lethal force by law enforcement groups in the USA.